Kitjawat/ESP8266-WebRadio/README.md

 - In the gateway field, enter the ip address of your router.
 - Validate.
 The equipment restart to the new configuration.
 Connect your wifi to your AP and browse to the ip given in configuration.
 - Congratulation, you can edit your own station list.
 Dont forget to save your stations list in case of problem or for new equipments.
-- if the AP is already know by the esp8266, the default ip at the first start is 192.168.1.254
+- if the AP is already know by the esp8266, the default ip is given by dhcp.
 - a sample of stations list is on https://github.com/karawin/ESP8266-WebRadio/blob/master/ESP8266-Firmware/WebStations.txt .
 Can be uploaded via the web page.

 #### Feedback